-Harrysong Loses Twitter Account to Hackers again - Nigeria Today
+Harrysong Loses Twitter Account To Hackers Again - Nigeria Today

 Alterplate Music Company Boss and lead artiste, Harrison Tare Okiri, Harrysong has lost his Twitter account, yet again.
-Harrysong was for months shut out of his account, @iammrsongz by dare devil hackers after several attempts to defraud him proved abortive.
-The singer’s twitter account was earlier in the year hacked and recovered a month after. […]
+The singer’s twitter account was earlier in the year hacked and recovered a month after.
+Shortly after the account was restored, it was hacked again, hence the decision to abandon it completely for a new one becomes …

+The post Harrysong Loses Twitter Account To Hackers Again appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to share